Your GIS Workstation

 5 Graphics Processing Unit – Visualize Smoother

-Although a lot of attention is placed on CPU, your GPU ultimately powers layers to draw on your high-resolution monitor.
-When working with large data sets like LiDAR and parcel fabric, a good GPU really starts to shine for redrawing, zooming and panning data.
+Although a lot of attention is placed on the CPU, your GPU ultimately powers layers to draw on your high-resolution monitor.
+When working with large data sets like LiDAR and parcel fabric, a good GPU really starts to shine for redrawing, zooming, and panning data.

 6 Flash Drives – Quick External Storage